 Member of the Editorial Board of the Global Trade and Customs Journal.

 Pablo Muñiz lectures on EU customs law at the University Carlos III in Madrid in the Master of European Union Law.
-Previously, in 1999-2001, Pablo was a teaching assistant at the College of Europe (Bruges, Belgium) in the area of EU law, with a particular emphasis on judicial remedies.
+Pablo has also taught at the World Customs Organization (WCO) Knowledge Academy for Customs and Trade in Brussels.
+Previously, in 1999-2001, he was teaching assistant at the College of Europe (Bruges, Belgium) in the area of EU law, with a particular emphasis on judicial remedies.